A crisis communications plan ensures employees and other key stakeholders receive timely information for their safety.

 OnSolve Critical Communications

-Though streamlined communication can be challenging, you can move away from the status quo and build an engaging solution with OnSolve that directly addresses each of the concerns mentioned in this post.
-OnSolve Critical Communications is a fast, secure, reliable way to disseminate information based on specific groups, type of situation, and teams within the organization.
+Though streamlined communication in healthcare can be challenging, you can move away from the status quo and build an engaging solution with OnSolve that directly addresses each of the concerns mentioned in this post.
+OnSolve Critical Communications is a fast, secure, reliable way to disseminate information based on specific groups, type of situation and teams within the organization.

-These are just a few functionalities that have proven to be beneficial to healthcare clients:
+These are just a few functionalities that have enabled clients overcome communication issues in healthcare:

 - No hardware to buy or install

-- No PBX add-ons, no additional phone lines, no additional phone equipment, no additional systems to maintain
+- No PBX add-ons, no additional phone lines, no additional phone equipment and no additional systems to maintain

 - No charges for ring time or for multiple re-dials to busy and no-answer numbers